MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Requires.md

 If the required modules aren't in the current session, PowerShell imports them.
 If the modules can't be imported, PowerShell throws a terminating error.

-For each module, type the module name (\<String\>) or a hash table.
-The value can be a combination of strings and hash tables.
-The hash table has the following keys.
+For each module, type the module name (\<String\>) or a hashtable.
+The value can be a combination of strings and hashtables.
+The hashtable has the following keys.

 - `ModuleName` - **Required** Specifies the module name.